fsalinas26/sellix-api-wrapper/README.md

 ## Coupons
 ### getAllCoupons()
-Fetches all coupons from your shop.
+Fetches all coupons sorted by creation date.

 ### getCoupon(id)
 Fetches a specific coupon by ID.